CumulusNetworks/docs/content/cumulus-linux-37/Layer-1-and-Switch-Ports/DHCP-Relays.md

 {{%notice note%}}

-The first IP address on the loopback interface is typically the 127.0.0.1 address; Cumulus Networks recommends that you use more specific syntax, as shown in the next example.
+The first IP address on the loopback interface is typically the 127.0.0.1 address.
+Use more specific syntax, as shown in the next example.

 {{%/notice%}}